Skip to main content

 Post-secondary reasonable accommodations are modifications or adjustments to the academic and college environment to remove barriers and create equal access for students with a disability.
 Reasonable accommodations provide equitable access to programs or facilities and do not fundamentally alter the essential nature of a course or academic program.
 Accommodations can be requested using AIM.

-Each student and disability are different; accommodations are determined and approved through an interactive process that includes documentation review and a student meeting with the SDS coordinator at their respective Hopkins school.
+Each student and disability are different; accommodations are determined and approved through an interactive process that includes documentation review and a student meeting with the SDS advisor at their respective Hopkins school.
 Examples of accommodations include but are not limited to:

 Course Accommodations